-- 4.33 The statutory regulatory framework for housing and homelessness services demands that tenants are involved in scrutinising landlords' performance against the Charter and requires that: - The form of involvement has been agreed with tenants; - Involvement is effective and meaningful and that tenants have a real say in assessment of performance; - The approach is publicised to tenants; and - Landlords' can demonstrate the agreed approach was actually implemented. - 4.34 Developing effective tenant scrutiny is therefore a challenging process, however following support from the Scottish Government's "Stepping Up to Scrutiny" training programme in which elected members took part, these requirements were successfully met and in November 2014 the Housing and Communities Committee approved the establishment of our Tenant Scrutiny Panel with clear terms of reference.
+- 4.22 The statutory regulatory framework for housing and homelessness services demands that tenants are involved in scrutinising landlords' performance against the Charter and requires that: - The form of involvement has been agreed with tenants; - Involvement is effective and meaningful and that tenants have a real say in assessment of performance; - The approach is publicised to tenants; and - Landlords' can demonstrate the agreed approach was actually implemented.

-- 4.35 The Scrutiny Panel has subsequently carried out the following scrutiny exercises: - 2014/15 looking at our Anti-Social Behaviour Service; - 2015/16 looking at our Repairs Service; - 2016/17 looking at tenancy sustainment, specifically the new tenant visit process; - 2017/18 looking at SHQS compliance, specifically the number and reasons that properties that are held in abeyance; - 2018/19 looking at the timescales taken to complete medical adaptations; and - 2020/21 look at the complaints process and time taken to respond to complaints. - 4.36 All of the recommendations made in the Panel's first 6 reports were approved by the HIB and progress in terms of implementing these are a standing agenda item at the monthly meetings of the HIB. - 4.37 Following our 2021/22 ARC submission the Scrutiny Panel have been briefed in terms of our latest performance information and Charter Improvement Plan and will use this information to agree the focus their activity during 2022/23. - 4.38 The WDTRO continue to be heavily involved in the scrutiny of the Housing Service and the formation of the Joint Rent Group comprising of tenants, Council officers and the Convener of the Housing and Communities Committee, looking at the rent setting process and the guidance in relation to the Housing Revenue Account (HRA) is a further mechanism in ensuring the Housing Service provides best value for current and future tenants.
+- 4.23 Developing effective tenant scrutiny is therefore a challenging process, however following support from the Scottish Government's "Stepping Up to Scrutiny" training programme in which elected members took part, these requirements were successfully met and in November 2014 the Housing and Communities Committee approved the establishment of our Tenant Scrutiny Panel with clear terms of reference. - 4.24 The Scrutiny Panel has subsequently carried out the following scrutiny exercises: - 2014/15 looking at our Anti-Social Behaviour Service; - 2015/16 looking at our Repairs Service; - 2016/17 looking at tenancy sustainment, specifically the new tenant visit process; - 2017/18 looking at SHQS compliance, specifically the number and reasons that properties that are held in abeyance; - 2018/19 looking at the timescales taken to complete medical adaptations; - 2020/21 looking at the complaints process and time taken to respond to complaints; and - 2022/23 looking at new tenant visits. - 4.25 All of the recommendations made in the Panel's first 7 reports were approved by the HIB and progress in terms of implementing these are a standing agenda item at the monthly meetings of the HIB. - 4.26 Following our 2022/23 ARC submission the Scrutiny Panel have been briefed in terms of our latest performance information and Charter Improvement Plan and will use this information to agree the focus their activity during 2023/24. - 4.27 The WDTRO continue to be heavily involved in the scrutiny of the Housing Service and the Joint Rent Group comprising of tenants, Council officers and the Convener of the Housing and Communities Committee, which focuses on the rent setting process and the guidance in relation to the Housing Revenue Account (HRA) is a further mechanism in ensuring the Housing Service provides best value for current and future tenants